astromatic/visiomatic/doc/src/interface.rst

 Channel Mixing |equalizer2|
 ---------------------------

-The Channel Mixing panel has two modes, which can be selected using the radio buttons located at the top of the dialog: the Single Channel (monochromatic) mode, and the Multi-Channel (color composite) mixing mode.
+The Channel Mixing panel has two modes, which can be selected using the radio buttons located at the top of the dialog: the Single Channel (monochromatic) mode, and the Color Mixing (composite) mode.

 In Single Channel mode, one can: